Deepshikha90/datasciencecoursera-getting-cleaning-Data/README.md

    - Appropriately labels the data set with descriptive variable names.
 3. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-4. FinalData.txt is the exported final data after going through all the sequences described above.
+4. tidydata.txt is the exported final data after going through all the sequences described above.